You're moving on

 What happens to my annual leave?

-Once you have calculated how many annual leave days you have remaining (see Holidays page for information), a discussion should take place with your Line Manager to agree if you will use them all before you leave or if you will receive payment for these days in lieu.
-Once you have come to an agreement with your Line Manager regarding this, Human Resources should be informed.
+Once you have calculated how many annual leave days you have remaining (see Holidays page for information), a discussion should take place with your Line Manager to confirm if you will use these days before you leave or if you will receive payment for these days in lieu.
+These details can be confirmed on the authorised Leaver Form.

 When will I receive confirmation from Human Resources?

-Once your Line Manager has confirmed your outstanding leave entitlement, you will normally receive an acknowledgement letter from Human Resources within two working days.
+Once your Leavers form has been fully approved, you will normally receive an acknowledgement letter from Human Resources within two working days.
 The letter will be sent to your University email address along with information regarding your pension and a link to the exit survey.

 Can I keep my University Staff Email Account?